OutSystems/docs-odc/src/eap/security.md

 ### Identity for authentication and authorization

 You can use an external, self-managed OpenID Connect (OIDC) IdP as the authentication provider for the Platform services and your apps.
+There are several benefits of this approach.
+You can use a:

+* Centralized authentication method (ODC and non-ODC) across your organization.
+* Custom password policy for the Platform services and your apps that aligns with your organization's security policy.
+* Multi-factor authentication (MFA) process for the Platform services and your apps.

 For more information see [Architecture of authentication and authorization mechanism](architecture/identity.md).